As a rental property owner, you’re probably pleased to see that the value of your investment property has risen since 2020.

 - Your rate will probably increase

-- Your payment will rise.
+- Your payment will likely rise.
 Be sure the property still cash flows.

 - Money taken out should be invested wisely.
 Otherwise, you pay extra interest for no gain elsewhere.